-Before the Golden Arches, the McDonald’s logo was a chef hat on top of a hamburger called Speedee.
+Before the Golden Arches, the McDonald’s logo was a chef with a hamburger for a head called Speedee.

 Speedee symbolized the then-pioneering approach McDonald’s had to prepare food.
 Lean, quick, and efficient, the chain introduced the assembly line to the restaurant, helping create the concept of “fast food”.

 Co-founder Richard McDonald later said the concept worked because if you “ask a guy […] what he wants on his burgers” then he would have to “go back to the car to ask [his] wife”.

 But giving people more choice with their orders is exactly what fast food brands have done in recent years, with McDonald’s and Burger King among the chains using AI and personalization as front-line strategies.

 It’s far from the only thing Richard McDonald would struggle to recognize about the current fast food landscape, or where it’s going.

 With insights drawn from all our datasets, here are some of the juiciest our research has served up about the future of fast food.

 COVID-19 put online delivery on the agenda, to the benefit of pizza brands.
 Domino’s (+25%), Little Caesars (+24%) and Pizza Hut (+23%) were among the fastest-growing chains over that time.